 “Nothing,” Chris McCandless once wrote, “is more damaging to the adventurous spirit within a man than a secure future.”
 An examination of mankind will reveal security as a fundamental human yearning.
 And yet no matter how universal and intense a longing it may be, its attainment often occasions malaise, dissatisfaction and regret.
 For Richard Yates, security was represented as the stifling conformity of 1950s suburbia; for scores of women writers, as the restrictive demands of marriage and domesticity.
-But nowhere have I encountered a more tragic account of the trade offs of security than in Leo Tolstoy’s masterwork, the 1859 novella Family Happiness — the story of Masha, a beautiful, clever girl who feels constrained by the predictability of her highly regimented existence as wife.
+But nowhere have I encountered a more tragic account of the trade offs of security than in Leo Tolstoy’s masterwork, the 1859 novella Family Happiness — the story of Masha, a beautiful, clever girl who feels constrained by the predictability of her highly regimented existence.

 “I wanted movement and not a calm course of existence.
 I wanted excitement and the chance to sacrifice myself for my love.
 I felt it in myself a superabundance of energy which found no outlet in our quiet life.”

 In what I think is one of the saddest endings in all of literature, Masha ultimately resigns to the boredom of domestic life and accepts that her and Sergey’s love has mutated into a more platonic, less fiery understanding of each other.
 Rather than view her husband with any ardor, she begins to see him merely as her children’s father:

 “That day ended the romance of our marriage; the old feeling became a precious irrecoverable remembrance; but a new feeling of love for my children and the father of my children laid the foundation of a new life and a quite different happiness.”